DanParkinson/to-do-it-drf-api/AGILE.md

 ### **Tasks**

 - [x] Set up the GitHub repository.
-- [x] Perform design thinking exercise for features to include in the project.
+- [x] Perform design thinking exercise for features to include in tshe project.
 - [x] Mock up the initial database design and document it in the README.
 - [x] List and link technologies used in the README.